queryluke/masseffect-5e-data/text/en/manual/background.md

 __BUILDING KALEEM, STEP 4.C__
 Sam decides that Kaleem comes from a lowly background, rummaging the slums of Omega.
 When she was caught stealing equipment from the Blue Suns, the general spared her life but put her to work scrapping and repairing weapons, mechs, and other tech.
-Sam chooses the scrapper background fro Kaleem.
+Sam chooses the scrapper background for Kaleem.
 She notes the proficiencies and special feature this background gives her.
 :::

 <me-source-reference pages="8-9, 36" source="basic"></me-source-reference>